StumpWM

 Start a terminal instance, or switch to it if there's already one.

-(I almost always use a single terminal window, with
+(I almost always use a single terminal window, with screen

 exec nautilus